paultcochrane/blog-travis-ci-com/_posts/2014-03-20-new-linter.md

 ---
-title: New Linter, now with Super Powers
+title: Validate your .travis.yml, with Super Powers
 created_at: Thu 20 Mar 2014 17:17:48 CET
 author: Konstantin Haase
 twitter: konstantinhaase
 layout: post
-permalink: 2014-03-20-new-linter-now-with-super-powers
+permalink: 2014-03-20-validate-travis-yml-configuration-with-super-powers
 ---

+Users wonder why their build doesn't start, but often the culprit is `.travis.yml`.
+By using the [our web linter](http://lint.travis-ci.org/), you can prevent this problem.
+Until recently, this was a far from ideal solution.
+Most settings where simply ignored, and those that were validated often resulted in false positives.
+Thus it wasn't an all that useful tool.

-We have just replaced [our web linter](http://lint.travis-ci.org/) with a complete rewrite.
-It is now using our brand new [travis-yaml](https://github.com/travis-ci/travis-yaml).
-This means instead of being very rudimentary and not well maintained, it is now quite powerful when it comes to spotting issues in your [build configuration](http://docs.travis-ci.com/user/build-configuration/).
+We have now replaced it with a complete rewrite.
+It is now using our brand new [travis-yaml](https://github.com/travis-ci/travis-yaml) gem.
+This means instead of being very rudimentary and not well maintained, it is powerful and descriptive when it comes to spotting issues in your [build configuration](http://docs.travis-ci.com/user/build-configuration/).

 ![](/images/weblint.png)